AshishKohad27/Full_Stack_Notes/Backend/BackendGenral/readme.md

 3. Cacheability: Responses should be able to be cached by the client or any intermediary network components to improve performance.

-4. Layered system: The API should be designed to be layered, so that intermediaries such as load balancers, proxies, and gateways can be added without affecting the behavior of the client or server.
+4. Layered system: A Layered system makes a REST architecture scalable.
+With RESTful architecture, Client and Server applications are decoupled, so the calls and responses of REST APIs go through different layers.
+As REST API is layered, it should be designed such that neither Client nor Server identifies its communication with end applications or an intermediary.

 5. Uniform interface: The API should use a uniform interface that is standardized and easy to understand, so that clients can interact with the API without needing to know about the implementation details.